Stefan-Wolff/dqm-pipeline/README.md

 ## Monitor quality improvement
-The script `monitor.py` calculates the quality changes of the last process execution.
+The script `monitor.py` calculates the quality changes of the last process run related to the run before.
 The results will be stored in `repo/monitor.json`.

-This script calculates the difference between the quality indicators before running the transformation tasks and after there execution.
+It calculates the difference between the quality indicators before running the transformation tasks and after there execution.
 In addition, they build the difference of the result indicators between the last run of the process and the process before.

+    monitor.py [-h] [-m METRIC] [-b BASE] [-r RESULT]
+    options:
+      -h                show this help message and exit -m METRIC         name of metric to monitor
+      -b BASE           the chain of initial measurements, default: initial -r RESULT         the chain of resulted measurements, default: complete

+Notice: There must be at least two measurements of base data (before transformation) and two measurements of resulted data (after measurements).

 ## Custom analyse